Masmiseim36/nxpSDK/boards/mimxrt700evk/driver_examples/pngdec/cm33_core0/example_board_readme.md

 Prepare the Demo
 ===============
-The demo use SSD1963 panel by default, to use other panel, change the macro DEMO_PANEL in mcux_config.h.
+The demo use MIPI RK055MHD091 panel by default, to use other panel, change the macro DEMO_PANEL in mcux_config.h.
 Which number represents which panel can be found in display_support.h.